Boiann/space-quiz/README.md

  - Updating and displaying top 10 players on a leaderboard
  - This is the [Google worksheet](https://docs.google.com/spreadsheets/d/1-mEIbGDZpEof_4VUdDmKuQsoC3czJN-EKm6sUlSruns/edit#gid=0 "Link to Google sheets page") used to hold the data

- Some of the features present in the project were concieved in the planning stages (error checking, feedback etc) and some were developed as the project grew in scope (more knowledge, secret username etc).
+ Some of the features present in the project were conceived in the planning stages (error checking, feedback etc) and some were developed as the project grew in scope (more knowledge, secret username etc).
 The final result is an amalgam of what the author considers to be a good, interesting and educational quiz.

 ### **Project Goals**
  - Develop CLI based quiz game using Python